New York Contract Attorneys & Lawyers

 Double taxation is when income or profits are taxed twice.
 It is usually used in reference to when income taxes are paid twice.
 This may happen when profit is taxed on the corporate level and then again as income on the personal level.
 Although this situation can appear unfair, it arises because a corporation is considered a separate legal entity from its shareholders.

 There are some who argue that double taxation is necessary to prevent wealthy individuals from avoiding taxes by paying their salaries via company dividends received from owning stock.
-Others argue that since the US corporate income rate is 39.1 percent, the highest in the developed world, double taxation stifles investment and provides incentives for corporations t
+Others argue that since the US corporate income rate is 39.1 percent, the highest in the developed world, double taxation

 - 7 min read